 Our major area of focus is the development of our proprietary online games.
 Though we have obtained MMORPG titles in the past both through licensing arrangements and internal development, we believe internal development offers a number of advantages, including flexibility to release new versions and upgrades according to our own timetable, the ability to tailor new games to the Chinese audience and the ability to proactively monitor and counter hacking activities so as to ensure the integrity of the gaming environment.
-We are currently developing two new MMORPG titles and are expanding our new casual games platform.
 We will continue to focus on developing additional new games in the future.
-As of December 31, 2006, we had 559 programmers, network engineers and graphic designers dedicated to online game research and development.
+As of December 31, 2007, we had 671 programmers, network engineers and graphic designers dedicated to online game research and development.